 Employers should take advice.
 Changes to employment status require consultation and consent.
 After a specific period of lay-off this can lead to an automatic entitlement to statutory redundancy pay.

-Disputes and Employment Tribunal claims are now arising from the 2020 imposition of furlough leave and furlough pay by many employers.
+Disputes and Employment Tribunal claims are now arising from the 2020 and 2021 imposition of furlough leave and furlough pay by many employers.
 These claims include breach of contract and unlawful deduction of wages for “back pay” in instances where employees have received only 80% of their pay.

-TUPE – Your business may wish to: a) sell or buy part or all of a business as a going concern; b) outsource or make a “service provision change” involving either an initial outsourcing of a service; a subsequent transfer or bringing the service back in-house; or c) grant or take over a lease or licence of premises and operate the same business from those premises.
+TUPE– Your business may wish to: a) sell or buy part or all of a business as a going concern; b) outsource or make a “service provision change” involving either an initial outsourcing of a service; a subsequent transfer or bringing the service back in-house; or c) grant or take over a lease or licence of premises and operate the same business from those premises.

 If any of these circumstances apply then the “TUPE” legislation may apply.
 Employees may transfer (automatically by law) to a new employer; along with their continuity of employment, terms of employment and redundancy entitlements.